Chapter 12. Provisioning Cloud Instances in Amazon EC2

 In the Image ID field, enter the Amazon Machine Image (AMI) ID for the image.
 This is usually in the following format:

-From the User data list, select whether the images support user data input, such as
+Optional: Select the User Data check box if the images support user data input, such as

 cloud-initdata.
 If you enable user data, the Finish scripts are automatically disabled.
 This also applies in reverse: if you enable the Finish scripts, this disables user data.

-- From the IAM role list, select the Amazon security role used for creating the image.
+- Optional: In the IAM role field, enter the Amazon security role used for creating the image.

 - Click Submit to save the image details.

 For CLI Users